rishi-29-02/DSA/README.md

 4. Merge Sort
 5. Quick Sort

+## Sliding Window

+1. Max Sum in the subarray of size k
+2. First negative number in each subarray of size k
+3. Count all occurances of anagrams
+4. Max in all subarray of size k
+5. Largest subarray with the sum k
+6. Longest subarray with the k unique characters
+7. Longest subarray without repeating characters
+8. Longest substring with k unique characters
+9. Min. window substring

 ## Linked List

 A. Use the "prev" in the case of the singly linked list.